deta/cloud-docs/docs/micros/visor.md

 ---
 id: visor
-title: Using Visor
+title: Visor
 sidebar_label: Visor
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-### Why Visor?
+### Learn about using Visor

-If something's not working, use Visor to see a live view of the result of every request processed!
-Using Visor, you can also test your endpoints by sending your Micro requests!
+The Deta Visor offers a user interface for you to see a live view of all the events processed by your Micro.
+You can use it to monitor and debug your requests, test your endpoints by sending requests, and more.
 ### Opening Visor
 <Tabs
     defaultValue="browser"